Flowers Have Multiple Uses

 These are three popular ideas which can be done in the home:

-- Mix water and colored food drops into water.
+- Mix water and food coloring drops into water.
 Add flowers and within 24 hours you will have color-tinted blossoms.

 - Mix water and florist flower dye in water.
 Add flowers and within 5-6 hours the tint will be seen in the blossoms.
 Twenty-four hours later the colors will be very dense and brilliant.